avishekghosh2004/To-Do-List/README.md

 # TO-DO List #
- an application specially built to keep track of errands or tasks that need to be done.
+ An application specially built to keep track of errands or tasks that need to be done.